 ISO/IEC 27001, an information security management system standard published by the International Organization for Standardization (ISO), the world’s largest developer of voluntary international standards, and the International Electrotechnical Commission (IEC).
 Extreme’s certification was issued by DQS, an independent and accredited certification body based in the United States on successful completion of a formal audit process.

 Below is additional information about the differences between ISO/IEC 27001 certified companies and non-certified companies.
-When considering future network upgrades, ISO/IEC 27001 certification is something that should be required on your RFP, and be sure to ask for a copy of it.
+When considering future network upgrades, this certification is something that should be required on your RFP, and be sure to ask for a copy of it.